Data Processing Agreement

 ARTICLE 8 – INCIDENTS

-The processor undertakes to report all (attempts at) unlawful or otherwise unauthorized processing or access to personal data or other confidential information.
-The processor shall notify the controller immediately, no later than 48 hours after discovering the incident.
-In addition, the processor shall take all reasonably necessary measures to prevent or mitigate (further) breaches of the security measures.
+The Processor undertakes to report all (attempted) unlawful or otherwise unauthorized processing or access to Personal Data or other confidential information.
+The Processor shall notify the Controller without undue delay, and no later than 48 hours after discovery of such an incident.
+The Processor shall also take all reasonably necessary measures to prevent or mitigate (further) breaches of security.

 • Immediate measures taken to limit additional damage

-The controller shall report data breaches subject to a statutory reporting obligation to the relevant supervisory authority within the legally stipulated timeframe.
-In this context, the processor undertakes to provide the necessary and timely cooperation.
+The Controller remains responsible for reporting Personal Data Breaches that are subject to a statutory notification obligation to the relevant supervisory authority within the applicable legal timeframe.
+In this context, the Processor undertakes to provide all necessary and timely cooperation to support the Controller in fulfilling this obligation.

 ARTICLE 9 – CONFIDENTIALITY AND SECRECY